intlify/eslint-plugin-vue-i18n/docs/rules/no-raw-text.md

 - `ignoreNodes`: specify nodes to ignore such as icon components
 - `ignorePattern`: specify a regexp pattern that matches strings to ignore
 - `ignoreText`: specify an array of strings to ignore

+## :rocket: Version

+This rule was introduced in `@intlify/eslint-plugin-vue-i18n` v0.2.0

 ## :mag: Implementation